asergiu/ga_stereocalib/README.md

 ## Citation
-If you found our work useful, please cite it using this entry...
+If you found our work useful, please cite it using this BibTeX entry...

 ## Contact